MuhammadAdil-Developer/langflow-chatbot/README.md

 Add support for additional database types.
 Improve chat interface with more conversational AI features.
 Implement authentication for secure API access.
+Troubleshooting
+If you encounter any issues during setup or while running the project, check the following:

+Docker Compose Build Errors:

+Ensure Docker is properly installed and running.
+Check for any missing dependencies or errors in the Dockerfile or docker-compose.yml.